 Strengths

-- Python-first senior bench (FastAPI, async, Pydantic, persistence); 5+ yr seniority floor
+- Python-first senior engineering capacity (FastAPI, async, Pydantic, persistence); senior engineering focus

 - Explicit state-machine design with PostgreSQL-backed checkpointing